 And thus, begins your day.

 Email is an indispensable part of our life.
 It is where all forms of communications take place; personal and work life, both.
-The number of e-mail users in the US is projected to grow to 248.7 million by the end of 2018.
+The number of e-mail users in the US has grown to 248.7 million by the end of 2018.

 Everyone is increasingly using emails and you need to learn how to make money with email marketing.

 When experts say, ‘money is in the (email) list‘, they’re absolutely correct.
 But how?
 Is it really possible to make money through an email list?

 Neil Patel, Derek Halpern, Rand Fishkin and the likes are all using email lists to take their businesses to crazy, dizzying heights of success and make 6 figures to 7 figures, consequently.

 According to some stats, email marketing has an ROI of 3800%.